HARMONIC: A Multimodal Dataset of Assistive Human-Robot Collaboration: Data Collection Procedure

 \subsection{Protocol}

-Participants performed a task which consisted of controlling a robot arm to position a fork above one of three marshmallows on a plate (see Fig.~\ref{fig:task}).
-They controlled a robot with a joystick using modal control: the joystick dimensions moved the end-effector of the robot in $x$ and $y$, $z$ and yaw, or pitch and roll, and a button on the joystick allowed the participant to cycle between those control configurations.
-When the participant had placed the fork above their desired marshmallow, or otherwise determined that the task was complete, they held down another button on the joystick.
-The robot would autonomously move down to the height of the plate and spear the marshmallow if it was in the right place, and then move the arm in a serving motion towards the participant's mouth.
-The button press concluded the trial, and the robot was reset to the starting configuration.
+Participants controlled a robot arm, attempting to position a fork above one of three marshmallows placed on a plate (see Fig.~\ref{fig:task}).
+They controlled a robot with a two-axis joystick using modal control: the joystick's two axes moved the end-effector of the robot in $x$ and $y$, $z$ and yaw, or pitch and roll.
+A joystick button allowed participants to cycle between control configurations when pressed for less 500 milliseconds.
+When the task was completed (that is, once a participant was satisfied with the fork's position or had given up on the task), the participant held down the same joystick button for longer than 500 milliseconds.
+This action triggered an autonomously executed plan in which the robot moved down to the height of the plate and speared the marshmallow (conditional on the proper positioning of the fork).
+Finally, the robot arm moved into a serving position near the participant's mouth.
+This concluded the trial, and the robot automatically reset to the starting configuration.

-Participants were given a brief introduction as to the purpose of the study and then began a five-minute familiarization period, in which the participant controlled the robot in the teleoperation mode and data was not recorded.
+Participants were given a brief introduction as to the purpose of the study and then began a five-minute familiarization period, in which they controlled the robot in teleoperation mode and data were not recorded.
 Next, participants were fitted with eye gaze and EMG sensors (described below).
 They performed the task five times in sequence for each of four assistance modes (described in the next section).
 Assistance mode order was fully counterbalanced among participants.
-After each block of five trials for an assistance mode, participants were given a brief survey to record their subjective perceptions about the algorithm.
+After each block of five trials, participants were given a brief survey to record their subjective perceptions about the algorithm.
+Once the final survey was completed, participants were presented with a survey that compared all conditions through ranked preference as well as free response.